propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.52 =
+* Searching by keyword for viewings, offers and sales in admin area now also searches property address and applicant name
+* Notes entered now get associated with parent record(s) also.
+For example, entering a note on a viewing will associate the note with the property, owner and applicant too and display the note in their respective notes grids.
+* Declared compatibility for WordPress 5.3.2

 = 1.4.51 =
 * Added status filters to offers and sales lists